-Have you been creating a DIY miniature house lately and did you have any frustrations when assembling it?
+Have you been creating a DIY miniature house lately and did you have any frustrations when assembling it, because you weren’t sure about the DIY miniature house materials?
 You are not alone!

 Let’s be honest here: the craft materials included in these DIY miniature kits, like glue, tweezer, or even the paint, are either:

-- not sufficient (not enough glue, paint, electric wires..)
+- not sufficient (not enough glue, not enough or bad paint, not enough electric wires..)

 - or just not working as well as they should